 - support in organizing different cultural and sports events

-- to offer opportunity for the children to learn, practical and living skills, and habits for self-dependant living
+- to offer opportunity for the children to learn practical and living skills, and habits for self-dependent living

 - providing informal atmosphere for foreign language practice for the children